rkiddy/ca_ripa_importing/README.md

          awk '{print "insert into ripa_files values ("NR", '\''"$0"'\'');"}' | mysql ca_ripa
      $

+This last will create all of the tables, put data into the cjis_codes table (from within the ca_ripa.sql file) and put data into the ripa_files table.

 Then do the standard stuff to use python:

      $ virtualenv .venv